Listen to an audio version of this page.

 Einstein was a very good scientist.
 He was also a good citizen.
 Einstein spoke out against the country in which he was born.
 He did not think that Germany should be fighting in World War I. Some Germans did not like the fact that he was speaking against his homeland.
 There were also some Germans that did not like the fact he was a Jew.

-Einstein went to the United States in 1932 to work at Princeton University.
+Einstein went to the Unites States in 1932 to work at the Institute for Advanced Study in Princeton, New Jersey.
 While he was in the United States, Nazis took control of Germany.
 Einstein spoke out against the Nazis that came to power in 1932.
 Once the Nazis were in control, he did not go back to Germany.
 He became a United States citizen in 1940.
 He contributed money to help the United States win World War II against Germany.

 Einstein became ill in 1949.
 He cut back on his travels and his workload.
 Einstein was so highly thought of that Israel offered him the job of President in 1952.
 He did not take the job because of his bad health.
 Einstein died in 1955 in Princeton, New Jersey.

 |Show me the Level 2 version of this page.|

 The StarChild site is a service of the High Energy Astrophysics Science Archive Research Center (HEASARC), Dr. Alan Smale (Director), within the Astrophysics Science Division (ASD) at NASA/ GSFC.